 County and municipal records are not included in the term "public records" as that term is defined in this article.
-1960 Op.
+1959-60 Op.
 Att'y Gen. No. 60-181.

-Elected state officials' records are "public records" within the meaning and scope of this article.
+Records of elected state officials are "public records" within the meaning and scope of this article.
 1969 Op.
 Att'y Gen. No. 69-139.

-Elected state officials' records not required by law to be kept. - Papers and memoranda in the possession of elected state officials which are not required by law to be kept by such officials as an official record are not public records.
+State officials' records are "public records" except when not required by law to be kept. - Papers and memoranda in the possession of elected state officials which are not required by law to be kept by such officials as an official record are not public records.
 1969 Op.
 Att'y Gen. No. 69-139.

-Examples of officials' records not required to be kept. - Generally, reports of private individuals to government officials, correspondence of public officials to private individuals and memoranda of public officials made for their own convenience are not public records.
+Generally, reports of private individuals to government officials, correspondence of public officials to private individuals and memoranda of public officials made for their own convenience are not public records.
 1969 Op.
-Att'y Gen. No. 69-139.
+Atty Gen. No. 69-139.